James J. Hill House: Interior

+The house had a hybrid system of gas and electric lighting, with rotary switches on the walls for the electric lights.
+However, no electrical outlets were installed, as during that era electricity was only used for lighting.

+As a church property

-After James J. Hill died in 1916 and his wife died in 1921, the children eventually moved out.
-In 1925, four of the daughters purchased the house from the estate and donated it to the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+In 1925, four of the Hill daughters purchased the house from the estate and donated it to the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
 The church used it for the next fifty-three years as space for offices, residences, and a teacher's college for women.
 The church preserved it well and did not make any significant alterations, although most of the original furniture was sold during this period.
 In 1961, the United States Department of the Interior designated the house a National Historic Landmark.

+As a museum home

 The Minnesota Historical Society acquired the house in 1978, after the Archdiocese consolidated its offices elsewhere.
-The house has been restored and is now open for tours.
+The house was restored and is now open for tours.